-Initially you will develop your communicative skills of speaking, writing, reading and understanding the spoken word.
-You will learn how the language works as a grammatical system, and be introduced to simple examples of literary and other types of text.
+Previous knowledge of Russian is not required for the year 1 course but you should be able to demonstrate some flair for language learning.
+You will develop your communicative skills of speaking, writing, reading and understanding the spoken word.
+You will also learn how the language works as a grammatical system, and be introduced to some examples of literary and other types of text.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 4 and 5

 When you return from your year abroad, we place a strong emphasis on achieving a high degree of competence in the language.
 You will study literature, history and culture in depth, and can choose from a wide range of options to reflect your own interests.